 Apart from working virtually, your staff will also have to attend meetings on-the-web too through video-calling applications.
 Since communication gets slower when exchanging Emails, face-to-face meetings are much faster and more effective.
 But, these meetings can also get boring sometimes.
 That’s why to keep the work spice up among your workforce, and you have to come up with ideas to make video meetings fun.
 For example, you can arrange pet day on video meetings, parties, etc.

 You also need to ensure not to organize them very often to keep them engaged.
-If it’s for small businesses that can be exchanged through the mail, keep it at that.
-Also, if you organize them, make sure you only add the ones necessary, not everyone.
+Keep it at that if it’s for small businesses that can be exchanged through the mail.
+Also, if you organize them, ensure you only add the necessary ones, not everyone.
 Divide roles among all the ones attending, and give everyone a chance to lead them.
 This will increase their morale and not keep them disengaged.

 The rapid increase in workers demanding work from home from organizations clearly shows that demand and need will only grow in the next couple of years, even after we bid ciao to COVID.
 That is why it is vital to keep these engagement tips and tricks handy to keep your personnel motivated.
 The successful usage of these strategies will help keep them happy and satisfied with their jobs and the company and increase their productivity.